- How is bladder cancer treated?

-- Bladder symptoms, like burning or pain with urination, feeling the need to go often, or blood in the urine
+- Bladder symptoms, like burning or pain when you urinate, feeling the need to go often, or blood in urine

 - Low blood counts, which can lead to fatigue, easy bruising or bleeding, or increased risk of infection

 These effects are usually temporary, although long-term problems sometimes occur.
 In some people radiation treatments can lead to incontinence (problems holding urine) later on.
-In some, radiation can damage the lining of the bladder.
+Radiation can also damage the lining of the bladder.
 This is known as radiation cystitis and can cause long-term problems such as blood in the urine or painful urination.